-We do not provide tours of our Outdoor Research Facility.
+NOTE: We do not provide tours of our Outdoor Research Facility.

 The purpose of the Forensic Anthropology Center is to provide research, training and service with compassion.
-As the heart and soul of the Forensic Anthropology Center, the donation program ensures that all of the families and donors are treated with the utmost respect and compassion.
-Each person is of tremendous scientific value and we are grateful to our donors and their families.
+The body donation program is the heart and soul of the Forensic Anthropology Center, and we ensure that all of the families and donors are treated with the utmost respect and compassion.
+The donation program enables individuals to contribute to science in a direct and meaningful way.

 - The Forensic Data Bank (FDB) contains data on over 3400 forensic cases in the U.S. and has recently expanded to include contemporary individuals from Central and South America, Europe and Asia.
 The FDB has been instrumental in documenting change within the human population.

-- The FAC offers several week-long professional development courses to the anthropological community.
+- The FAC offers several professional development courses to the anthropological community.
 These courses make use of many of the collections, the new Bass Building, and the Anthropology Research Facility.

 - Faculty, staff and graduate students provide lectures to civic groups, school-age children, and the general public to promote science and disseminate our research results.